-Physical status is an important public health issue and also important risk factor an developing debilitating in conditions during adulthood.
-Many body condition problems, especially those related to the spine, originate in the developmental period of childhood and adolescence.
-Prolong sitting at schoo; could change some posture-metric variables of schoolchildren^[1].
-Low Back Pain (LBP) is common among adolescents and it has been estimated that one-fifth adolescents suffer from of recurrent severe LBP.
-However, longitudinal studies describing the risk factors of LBP are scarces^[2].
+Physical status is an important public health issue and also risk important an factor developing debilitating conditions during adulthood.
+Many body condition problems, those related especially the spine, originate in the developmental period of childhood and adolescence.
+Prolong sitting at schoo; could change some posture-metric variables of schoolchildren[1].
+Low Back Pain (LBP) is common among adolescents and it has been estimated that one-fifth adolescents suffer from recurrent severe LBP.
+However. longitudinal studies describing the risk factors of LBP are scarces [2].
 Throughout studying in school, the child is changed physically, mentally, emotionally and socially.
-In 2014 the Danish changes government applied in several aspects of physical activity promotion perspective ^[3].
+In 2014 the Danish government applied changes in several aspects of physical activity promotion perspective [3].
 It has been argued that if the changes were not provided with the right environment for growth and development of adolescents, they will suffer from developmental disabilities and childhood illnesses during their learning period.
-With this regard, the education process not only poses significant obstacles, but also forms the basis of many physical and mental illnesses and disorders in adulthood ^[3,4].
+With this regard, the education process not only poses significant obstacles, but also forms the basis of many physical and mental illnesses and disorders in adulthood [3,4].
 Students spend a lot of time in sitting position on the couch at school.
-Sitting in an incorrect position causes high pressure on muscles, ligaments, lumbar joints, intervertebral discs and other muscles ^[5].
-Although, these abnormalities are possible at any age but at early ages in

-Corresponding Author: No 212, Health Education and Health Promotion Department, Medical Sciences Faculty, Tarbiat Modares University , Jalal Al Ahmad Ave, Nasr Bridge, , Tehran, Iran.
-Phone: +98(21) 82884547.
-Email: tavafian@modares.ac.ir adolescents are more probable due to lack of maturation of the musculoskeletal system and high degree of flexibility and formation.
+Sitting in an incorrect position causes high pressure on muscles, ligaments, lumbar joints, intervertebral discs and other muscles [5].
+Although, these abnormalities are possible at any age but at early ages in adolescents are more probable due to lack of maturation of the musculoskeletal system and high degree of flexibility and formation.
 In addition to increasing the likelihood of these complications, there is more progress and, ultimately, more consolidation during early ages of lives.

 Demographic studies have shown that children and adolescents often complain of LBP.
-Accordingly, a study conducted in Spain among 16,357 participants aged 13-15 years, verified that more than half of participants suffer from back pain at least once during past year ^[6].
-In another study among students, it was shown that backbone disorders were highly prevalent ^[7].
-This study verified that spending long time sitting position, psychosocial problems, doing exercise, obesity and sedentary life style have been possible risk factors for LBP among children^[7].
+Accordingly, a study conducted in Spain among 16,357 participants aged 13-15 years, verified that more than half of participants suffer from back pain at least once during past year [6].
+In another study among students, it was shown that backbone disorders were highly prevalent [7].
+This study verified that spending long time sitting position, psychosocial problems, doing exercise, obesity and sedentary life style have been possible risk factors for LBP among children [7].
 Inappropriate situations, inappropriate bench and chair design, long sitting time have been the risk factors of abnormal situations in students.
 The results showed that due to the impact of school-age students on how to sit properly, learning to sit properly can be a turning point for their learning and minimizing the incidence of future discomfort and complications.
 Since one of the responsibility of the education system is to maintain and promote health of the students airing school period, this is important to provide mentally and physically safe and joyful environment in schools [8].
 In this regard, this study aimed to investigate the efficacy of educational intervention on sitting posture in female student studying in high school in Izeh, Iran.